tzuhanchang/VyPER/configs/README.md

 Name of a boolean vector saved in the dataset, e.g. `METADATA_FullyMatched`.

 As a result, VyPER will only use the events marked true in the `METADATA/FullyMatched` vector.

+### datasets.cache_dir

+Path of where the processed graphs are cached.

+If it is not provided, by default, VyPER will save the processed graphs in the `.cache` folder.

+### datasets.force_reload

+If set to `true`, VyPER will clean up the cached graphs and force all the graphs to be processed again.

 ### datasets.train_val_split